sayarkarmakar/sayarkarmakar.github.io/pages/pubs.md

 ### <a name="articles"></a> Published Peer-reviewed Conference Articles

-Kuruvilla, A. (Graduate student), **Karmakar, S.**, Das, S., Basu, K. :Accepted for International Symposium on Hardware Oriented Security and Trust (HOST)
+Kuruvilla, A. (Graduate student), **Karmakar, S.**, Basu, K.: Accepted for IEEE International Symposium on Hardware Oriented Security and Trust (HOST) (19% acceptance rate)

 **Karmakar, S.**, Das, S.: Understanding the rise of Twitter-based cyberbullying due to Covid-19 through comprehensive statistical evaluation: Accepted for Hawaii International Conference on System Science 54